normanjoyner/espial/README.md

 });
 ```

 Once a node is connected to the cluster, Espial encrypts all traffic using 128-bit aes-gcm authenticated encryption.
 The aes key used is unique for each pair of nodes, and is generated using Diffie-Hellman key exchange upon connection.
 Initialization vectors are never reused.
 Since Espial does not require a pre-shared key to perform encryption, there is no fear of having that key compromised.
-Additionally, you will never need to worry about rotating the key, as it will automatically rotate upon node restart.
+Additionally, key rotation is made easy by simply restarting the node.